behnazkhoshnood/tadig_restaurant_v2/README.md

 ---
 ## Deployment

-### Steps to deploy eHand to Heroku using Postgres
+### Steps to deploy Tadig to Heroku using Postgres

 #### In Heroku:
 1. Setup and account and log in to Heroku